Avature/melo-benchmark/README.md

 # MELO Benchmark: Multilingual Entity Linking of Occupations

-## Introduction

-The **Multilingual Entity Linking of Occupations (MELO) Benchmark** is a new collection of datasets designed to evaluate entity linking in the domain of occupations, specifically linked to the multilingual ESCO Occupations taxonomy.
-MELO includes **48 datasets** in **21 languages**, making it an essential resource for research in cross-lingual and multilingual entity linking.
-This repository contains the code and resources to reproduce the creation of the datasets, as well as experiments with baseline models.

-The primary goal of this benchmark is to provide researchers with a standard dataset to evaluate their entity linking models and to allow easy customization for creating new cross-lingual linking tasks.

-## Features
+This repository provides the datasets and code for **MELO: Multilingual Entity Linking of Occupations**, a benchmark designed for evaluating the linking of entity mentions in 21 languages to the ESCO Occupations multilingual taxonomy.
+MELO is a collection of 48 datasets and was built using high-quality, pre-existent human annotations, offering a comprehensive testbed for multilingual entity linking of occupation-related entities.

+The repository includes the datasets as well as Python code for standardized evaluation, enabling the use of various entity linking models.
+Additionally, we provide the code necessary to reproduce the experiments detailed in our paper, "MELO: An Evaluation Benchmark for Multilingual Entity Linking of Occupations."

+Specifically, the repository includes:

-- **48 Datasets**: Entity linking datasets across 21 languages.
+- **MELO Benchmark**: 48 Datasets for entity linking of occupations across 21 languages.
 - **Custom Dataset Creation**: Generate new datasets by combining different languages.
 - **Baselines**: Baseline results using lexical models and general-purpose sentence encoders in a zero-shot setup.
 - **Open Source**: All datasets and code are publicly available for reproduction and further research.